Poulsen89/UllaredShopping/README.md

 # Privacy Policy for Ullared Shopping

-Last Updated: 2023-10-02
+Last Updated: 2023-11-11

 ## Introduction

 Welcome to Ullared Shopping.
 We value your privacy and want to make clear that we do not collect, store, or share any personal or non-personal information when you use our services.

-## No Information Collected

-When you visit or use our App[UllaredShopping], we do not collect any personal identification information or non-personal identification information.
-Our services are designed to respect your privacy.
+## Data Collection

+While using our Ullared Shopping app, we collect certain types of information.
+This data helps us improve our services and provide a better user experience.

+## Data Linked to You

+The following data may be collected but not linked to your identity:

+Contact Information: This includes details such as your email address, which may be used for account setup or communication purposes.
+User Content: Any content that you create, upload, or share within the app, such as photos, text, or other materials.
+Identifiers: Unique identifiers, device IDs, or other identifiers that help us personalize your app experience or track app usage for analytics purposes.
+Diagnostics: Information related to app performance, crash reports, and other diagnostic data that help us identify and address technical issues.
+Use of Data

+## Data Security

+We take the security of your data seriously and implement appropriate measures to protect it against unauthorized access or disclosure.

-## Changes to this Privacy Policy
+Changes to this Privacy Policy

 Ullared Shopping reserves the right to update this Privacy Policy at any time.
-When we do, we will post a notification on the main page of our website and revise the updated date at the top of this page.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the “Last Updated” date.

 ## Icon Credits